afseparfi/afseparfi/README.md

             <br><br>
         </td>
         <td>
-        Grunt provides a reusable build tool with a host of contributed compoments to allow multiple JavaScript-based technologies to be built and testing quickly without creating a series of homegrown scripts and configurations.
+        Grunt provides a reusable build tool with a host of contributed compoments to allow multiple JavaScript-based technologies to be built and tested quickly without creating a series of homegrown scripts and configurations.
         </td>
     </tr>
 </table>

 ### Distributed Coding

 Modern web projects are performed by many developers distributed across geographical regions, and this project is no exception.
-To enable distributed-yet-controlled development, the team chose the following technologies.
+To enable distributed-yet-controlled development, the team chose the following technology:

 <table>
     <tr>